 - If during a race, a car leaves the track without interfering with its opponent, it shall be considered to have ended its heat at that point.

-- If a car leaves its lane, at his sole discretion, the track chairman may inspect the track and, if a track fault is found which probably caused the initial violation; the Race Official may order the race to be rerun after the track is repaired.
+- If a car leaves its lane, at the event chair's sole discretion, they may inspect the track and, if a track fault is found which probably caused the initial violation; the race official may order the race to be rerun after the track is repaired.

 - If during a race, no car reaches the finish line on the track, the car which went the farthest in its lane shall be declared as the heat winner.

 - If during a race, a car leaves its lane and, in so doing, interferes with another racer, then the car at fault shall be declared to have lost the race heat.

 - Any car losing wheels or any part that prevents it from running may be repaired after the inspection and weigh in.
 A race official may authorize repairs when damage is caused by a collision with another vehicle or object or if the vehicle is damaged in transport by a track official.
 The repair must be performed prior to the next heat and on the premises.
 Only after the car is repaired will the heat be run again.
 If the car cannot be repaired before its next race starts, that race will be delayed to allow time for the repair.

 - Construction of all entries must have begun after last year's races.